flashsherlock/fMRIdata/7T/odor/RSA/readme.md

 Average all trials for each odor and then construct RDMs.

 ## Cleandata_avgruns
 Average trials in each run for each odor and then construct RDMs.
+Currently active.

 ## figureDendrogram.m
 Changed this function in rsatoolbox to match labels and colors on dendrograms.